-Sandalwood oil has been used in the Indian Ayurvedic system and Chinese medicine since the early 1800s to treat stomach pains, vomiting, and gonorrhea.
-Sandalwood oil major health benefits are its antidepressant, aphrodisiac, astringent, calming, disinfectant, diuretic, expectorant, sedative, and stimulant properties.
+Sandalwood oil has been used in the Indian Ayurvedic system and Chinese medicine since the early 1800s.
+It helps to treat stomach pains, vomiting, and gonorrhea.
+Sandalwood oil health benefits are its antidepressant, aphrodisiac, astringent, calming, disinfectant, diuretic, expectorant, sedative, and stimulant properties.

 Sandalwood (Santalum album L.) of family Santalaceae is a fragrant wood, commonly known as East Indian sandalwood.
 The oil of sandalwood is derived by steam distillation from chips and billets cut from the heartwood trees that are at least 30 years old and are used in perfumes, cosmetics, and sacred unguents.